Nate2123/RichyPresence/readme.md

 # RichyPresence

-RichyPresence is a project that is developed and mentained by me, PixelatedWarrior.
+RichyPresence is a project that is developed and mainntained by me, PixelatedWarrior.
 It pretty much has a horrible user interface, but atleast it works.

 ## Installation